emann615/Active-Directory-Lab/README.md

 13. Rename it to something like '**INTERNAL**'.
 14. Right click on the internal network adapter again, and select **Properties**.
 15. Click Internet **Protocol Version 4 (TCP/IPv4)**.
-17. Click the circle next to Use the following IP address and add the following information.
+17. Click the circle next to **Use the following IP address**, and add the following information.
     * **IP address:** 172.16.0.1
     * **Subnet mask:** 255.255.255.0
     * **Default gateway:** (leave blank)